yujiongzhang/ROVPS_ws/README.md

 ## Introduce

-Environmental perception system for underwater robots
+**UV_Carto** -- Underwater Robot SLAM Based on Multi beam Sonar and Cartographer Algorithm

+### version
+- only use m750d
+### TODO
+- integrating odometer information
+- using mechanical scanning sonar

-## Packages
+## ROS2 Packages

+### oculus_ros2 && oculus_driver
+the ROS2 driver for oculus m750d sonar, which depends on `oculus_interface`.

 ### mbs
-multibeam sonar packages
+multibeam sonar package, which processes with the oculus sonar data, depending on  `oculus_interface`.

 ### msis
-Mechanical scanning image sonar packages
+Mechanical scanning image sonar packages, including the ROS2 driver for Mechanical scanning image sonar(MSIS) STS1000, and data processing methods.

 ### rov_tf
-The TF relationship between frames
+The TF relationship between frames.

 ### uvbot_cartographer
 the launch and config file about cartographer slam for underwater vehicle